 What skillet to use

-I bake this tasty frittata in a small cast-iron skillet.
+I bake this tasty frittata in a small 8-inch cast-iron skillet.
 It comes out puffed and gorgeous.
-A cast-iron skillet works because it’s oven-proof.
+A cast-iron skillet works because it's oven-proof.
 And if it's well-seasoned, the eggs won't stick to it.
 But you can use any ovenproof skillet in this recipe.